qnm/site/_reference/convox.yml.md

 ### health

 Health checks are required for each service that exposes a port.
-Health check responses must return a status code between 200-399.
+Health check responses must return a status code between 200-399 or 401.

 Can be defined as either a string containing the path that should be requested by the balancer's HTTP healthcheck of the service: